csc-training/geocomputing_course/materials/orga.md

 * Non-profit company producing IT services for research and higher education
 * Owned by ministry of education and culture (70%) and higher education institutions (30%)
-* Headquaters in Keilaniemi, Espoo
+* Headquarters in Keilaniemi, Espoo
 * Side offices and supercomputers in Kajaani
 * ~700 people